bioinfo-pf-curie/proteinfold/docs/usage.md

     The typical command for running the pipeline is as follows:

-    nextflow run main.nf -params-file params.json -profile STRING --fastaPath PATH
+    nextflow run main.nf -params-file params.json -profile STRING

 MANDATORY ARGUMENTS, NEXTFLOW:
     -profile  STRING [test, singularity, cluster]  Configuration profile to use.
 Can use multiple (comma separated).

 OTHER OPTIONS, NEXTFLOW:
     -params-file  PATH   Set the parameters of the pipeline using a JSON file configuration filei (i.e. 'params.json').
 All parameters defined as JSON type must be this way.
 For example, the JSON can contain: "alphaFoldOptions": "--max_template=2024-01-01 --multimer".
 WARNING: passing the option '--alphaFoldOptions' in command line will throw an error when the option contains '-' or '--' characters which are not appreciated by nextflow.

-MANDATORY ARGUMENTS:
-    --fastaPath PATH   Path to the input directory which contains the fasta files.

-REFERENCES:
-    --genomeAnnotationPath PATH   Path to genome/proteome annotations folder used to predict the protein 3D structure.

 OTHER OPTIONS:
     --alphaFoldDatabase   PATH      Path to the database required by AlphaFold.